-- Academic Restriction: Academic restriction results when a student on academic warning fails to achieve a 2.00 semester GPA and/or reach the minimum cumulative GPA.
-Students on academic restriction, with the approval of an academic adviser, may register for no more than two courses.
-Courses must be selected from those that an academic adviser has prescribed to prepare for academic success.
+- Academic Warning: A student who, at any point after six credits (or two developmental courses) are attempted, falls below the prescribed minimum standards for good academic standing is placed on academic warning.
+Students on academic warning may not register for more than 13 credit hours during any semester in this status.
+A student on academic warning must achieve a 2.00 semester GPA every period enrolled.
+A student on academic warning who fails to reach the prescribed minimum standard is placed on academic restriction. - Academic Restriction: Academic restriction results when a student on academic warning fails to achieve a 2.00 semester GPA and/or reach the minimum cumulative GPA.
+Students on academic restriction, with the approval of an academic advisor, may register for no more than two courses.
+Courses must be selected from those that an academic advisor has prescribed to prepare for academic success.
 Students must achieve the minimum required GPA during the current enrollment period to return to academic warning status or, if applicable, to good standing.
 Students who fail to achieve the minimum required cumulative GPA but who achieve a 2.00 term GPA will remain on academic restriction.
 Those who fail to meet this requirement are dismissed. - Academic Dismissal: Academic dismissal results when a student on academic restriction fails to achieve at least a 2.00 GPA during the current enrollment period.
 Academic dismissal precludes registration for any courses for a period of at least one semester unless the student has previously been dismissed from the college.
 A student dismissed for academic reasons a second or subsequent time is not permitted to register for any courses for one full calendar year.